-We have fulfilled our responsibilities, as set out in the terms of the audit engagement dated November 1, 2010.
+We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated November 1, 2010.
 In particular, we confirm to you that:

-- We are responsible for the preparation and fair presentation of the financial statements in accordance with Canadian public sector accounting standards; - We are responsible for designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-In this regard, we are responsible for establishing policies and procedures that pertain to the maintenance of accounting systems and records, the authorization of receipts and disbursements, the safeguarding of assets and for reporting financial information in accordance with Canadian public sector accounting standards; - We have provided you with all relevant information and access, as agreed in the terms of the audit engagement; and - All transactions have been recorded in the accounting records and are reflected in the financial statements.
+- We are responsible for the preparation and fair presentation of the financial statements in accordance with Canadian public sector accounting standards; - We are responsible for designing, implementing and maintaining an effective system of internal control over financial reporting to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.
+In this regard, we are responsible for establishing policies and procedures that ensure financial statements are prepared in accordance with Canadian public sector accounting standards; - We have provided you with all relevant information and access, as agreed in the terms of the audit engagement; and - All transactions have been recorded in the accounting records and are reflected in the financial statements.